mjacobus/mjacobus.github.io/_drafts/2015-04-08-using-vim-as-a-php-ide.md

 - Available in every system
 - Highly extensible
 - Highly customizable
+- Awesome for remote pair programming with tmux
 - Configuration can be versioned in a public repository such as github giving you the ability to have the very same configuration in every single computer you use VIM (workstation, laptop, PC)